Es100i/Incubator-hub-project-assignment-2/README.md

-the*Palmoria Group HR Analysis Capstone Projects *Project Overview*
+*Palmoria Group HR Analysis Capstone Projects
+*Project Overview*
 As part of the Digital SkillUp Africa (DSA) Data Analysis Bootcamp, I developed a Power BI dashboard to analyze HR-related data for Palmoria Group, a Nigerian manufacturing company.
 The project aimed to uncover gender disparities, salary structures, bonus distribution, and compliance issues.
 *Tools Used:*